-How to organise a Coffee Tour from Medellin
+How to book a Coffee Tour from Medellin

-LandVenture Travel runs regular day tours to Concordia, departing at 7am and returning to Medellin in the late afternoon.
+LandVenture Travel runs regular day tours to Concordia, departing in the early morning and returning to Medellin in the late afternoon.
 If you have more time, a great option is to merge LandVenture’s Concordia and Jardin itineraries.
 If you do this, you’ll continue on to the town of Jardin and spend the night before taking a tour of the town the next morning.

 Inquire about booking your own tour on the LandVenture Travel website.